 Want to save more for later?

-Double the recipe and make two full batches.
+Or, you can double the recipe and make two full batches.
 Then you can consider freezing Rice Krispie Treats for later.
+Simply wrap them, pop them in a freezer bag and then put them in the freezer.

 Fruit Loops Cereal Bars